jeremygiberson/cra-template-github-pages/README.md

 # TODO
+A brief list of things left to do for this template:

-[x] setup initial template structure
+  - [x] setup initial template structure
-[ ] get template published so it can be used in the wild [ ] add .github CI files to perform build & publish steps [ ] add scripts to facilitate adding posts, pages, data, drafts and layouts [ ] add frontmatter support
+  - [ ] get template published so it can be used in the wild
+  - [ ] add .github CI files to perform build & publish steps
+  - [ ] add scripts to facilitate adding posts, pages, data, drafts and layouts
+  - [ ] add frontmatter support
-[ ] add documentation
+  - [ ] add documentation
-[ ] feature parity with jekyllrb static site generator
+  - [ ] feature parity with jekyllrb static site generator